mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 The complexity of software construction generates management, training and knowledge transfer problems, causing the software to be intrinsically tied to the people who developed it, as Peter Naur enumerates.

-The originality of each software development causes each new problem to be different and we cannot find good tools for reusing repeated components as in other industries where new models can be built with standard parts.
+The originality of each software development causes each new problem to be different and we can't find good tools for reusing repeated components as in other industries where new models can be built with standard parts.

 Reuse has always been a north in software development.
 However, we spend much of our time reinventing the wheel, discarding libraries, creating new languages, reinventing exception handling, rediscovering anonymous functions or functional programming's adventages, immutability etc.